 The Premier League season is just over a month away and teams will already have an idea of where they want to finish, but who are favorites to get in the top four?

-The world’s most competitive league is now 28 games in and it’s brought up some huge surprises.
+The world’s most competitive league is soon to start again and the excitement is building.
 Now there are arguably eight sides who could make a good case for getting in the top four.
 Liverpool, City, United and Chelsea were the ones who got their last season, with it going down to the very last game of the season.

 Chelsea – 1/3

 Chelsea side got the fourth spot last season and also went on to win the Champions League.
 It was a fantastic season for them, but Tuchel will be hoping they can challenge for the title more this season.
 The German manager came in midway through the season and got them playing fantastic football.

 After winning the Champions League, they will be able to attract more players and spend more money this summer.
 Given how much they improved under Tuchel in such a short space of time last season, we can only see them being even better this season and getting top four as a minimum.

 Last season was a disappointing one for Liverpool who just scraped into the top four thanks to a 95th-minute goal from Alisson!
 That being said it was a tough year for them with injuries and it wasn’t a true reflection on Liverpool’s actual squad.

 This season we expect them to bounce back, should they have all their squad back together.
 They haven’t been linked with any big signings yet but have brought in a new centre back in Ibrahim Konate who will only make them stronger.
 If Liverpool get back to how they were in the 19/20 season, they will be worrying about the title, not the top four.